AML-BSA Compliance for Mortgage Lenders

 What happens if a mortgage lender fails an AML-BSA examination?

 Mortgage lenders that fail AML-BSA examinations face civil money penalties, license suspension, and regulatory orders to remediate their programs.
 State mortgage regulators and the CFPB actively examine AML-BSA programs.
-Soflo clients have a 98% examiner pass rate.
+Soflo clients are well-prepared for examination with structured, FinCEN-aligned programs.

 AML-BSA compliance for other regulated industries